akwohlgenant/andywohlg/content/post/2021-03-31-test-first-post/index.markdown

 ---
-title: Test First Post
+title: First Post Using Blogdown
 author: ''
 date: '2021-03-31'
 slug: test-first-post2
 categories: []
 tags: []
 subtitle: ''
-summary: ''
+summary: 'My first post using Blogdown.
+I'll just be plotting some random stuff to make sure its all working right.'
 authors: []
 lastmod: '2021-03-31T15:49:46-07:00'
 featured: no